Battle of Cape Spartivento: Battle

-The British, aware of the Italian fleet's movements, sent their forces north to intercept them before they could come anywhere near the cargo ships.
+The British knew of the Italian fleet's movements, sent their forces north to intercept them before they could close on the freighters.
 At 09:45 on 27 November, an IMAM Ro.43 reconnaissance floatplane from the heavy cruiser Bolzano discovered a British squadron steaming to the east, 17 nmi north of Chetaïbi.

-Shortly after, at 9:56, admiral James Somerville received the report of his own aircraft from the carrier HMS Ark Royal about the presence of five cruisers and five destroyers, and assumed that these were Italian units closing for battle.
-Force D had not yet arrived from Alexandria and the British were outgunned, but 15 minutes later, Force D was spotted and the tables turned.
-The two forces were fairly even; although the Italian ships possessed both longer-ranged and larger guns, the British had an aircraft carrier, which had shown several advantages over the battleship at Taranto.
-However, the Italian admiral Inigo Campioni had been given orders to avoid combat unless it was heavily in his favour, so a decisive battle was out of the question.
+Shortly after, at 9:56, Admiral James Somerville received the report of his own aircraft from the carrier Ark Royal about the presence of five cruisers and five destroyers, and assumed that these were Italian units closing for battle.
+Force D had not yet arrived from Alexandria and the British were outgunned but 15 minutes later, Force D was spotted and the tables turned.
+The two forces were fairly even; although the Italian ships possessed larger and longer-ranged guns, the British had an aircraft carrier, which had shown several advantages over the battleship at Taranto.
+The Italian admiral, Inigo Campioni, had been given orders to avoid combat unless it was in his favour, making a decisive battle unlikely.

-Admiral Somerville deployed his forces into two main groups, with five cruisers under Rear Admiral Lancelot Holland in front and two battleships and seven destroyers in a second group following to the south.
-Meanwhile, and even further to the south, Ark Royal was preparing to launch its complement of Fairey Swordfish.
-The Italians had organized their fleet into three groups, two composed of the six heavy cruisers and seven of the destroyers and a third group of the two battleships and another seven escorting destroyers bringing up the rear.
+Somerville deployed his forces into two main groups, with five cruisers (Rear-Admiral Lancelot Holland) in front and two battleships and seven destroyers in a second group following to the south.
+Further to the south, Ark Royal was preparing to launch its Swordfish.
+The Italians had organised their fleet into three groups, two composed of the six heavy cruisers and seven of the destroyers and a third group of the two battleships and another seven escorting destroyers bringing up the rear.
 At 12:07, after a report received from the cruiser Gorizia's floatplane, Campioni realized the closeness in strengths of the two forces and in accordance with his orders commanded the cruiser groups to re-form on the battleships and prepare to depart.
-However, by this point, the lead cruiser formation had already angled toward the British and was beginning to engage them in battle.
+By this point, the lead cruiser formation had already angled toward the British and was beginning to engage them in battle.